Understanding the Relationships between Translation and Culture

 Translation began so that no communication gap existed between different Nation-states so cultural exchanges and trade may occur.
 As Eugene Nida, a renowned American translation researcher said, translation reproduces one language so that it closely resembles the source language, in terms of style and meaning.
 The translation should assist a reader to connect with the text and gain a thorough understanding of his or her own language.

 Translations are highly influenced by cultural dissimilarities so the translation accuracy of a translated text is proportional to the translator’s knowledge of the other culture.
 Therefore a translation doesn’t just test the linguistic ability of the translator but also the amount he or she knows of the targeted language’s cultural background.
 The more the translator knows the more useful the translation is to international audiences.

-The knowledge the translator has of another culture makes it much simpler to translate as well as helping to ensure the translation is accurate.
-A translation’s aim is to gain semantic equivalence which can only take place if the translator has a good knowledge and understanding of both the source and targeted languages’ cultural backgrounds.
+The knowledge the translator has of another culture makes it much simpler to translate as well as helps to ensure the translation is accurate.
+A translation’s aim is to gain semantic equivalence which can only take place if the translator has good knowledge and understanding of both the source and targeted languages’ cultural backgrounds.

-What is a culture universal?
+What is a cultural universal?

 Hiring the right translation services

 There is an undeniable fact that both translation and culture do have a deep bond.
 However, only good translations can be performed by human translators who strengthen the bond between cultures by performing translations that are not only accurate but include the cultural differences that exist between different language speakers.
 The translators expose the targeted audiences to accurate translations that are intertwined with their cultures.
 Many of the best translators work for reputable translation companies.